-Chapter 4

-4.1 implementation

 Iteration 1 – Program structure and design

 In this initial iteration, an API is selected, and the program’s architecture is introduced and demonstrated using a generic class diagram.
 Followed by a breakdown of the prioritised desired elements using the MoSCoW technique.